-Local option tax is a way for municipalities in Vermont to raise additional revenue.
+Local option tax (LOT) is a way for municipalities in Vermont to raise additional revenue.
 A municipality may vote to levy the following 1% local option taxes in addition to state business taxes.
 Please note: Local option tax does not apply to the sale or rental of motor vehicles which are subject to the motor vehicle purchase and use tax.

 Local Option Sales Tax: 6% sales tax + 1% = 7% total tax